 Upon receipt of the certificate request, CHTCA and RAs shall verify the application information in accordance with Section 3.2.
 The certificate applicant shall submit correct and complete factual information.
-The and optional information.
+The information required for the certificate application shall contain required and optional information.
 The information submitted by the certificate applicant and contact records kept by CHTCA and RA during the application process shall be properly kept in a secure, auditable manner in accordance with the ePKI CP and this CPS.